jasondmoss/composer-custom-installer/README.md

     ...
 }

-When stated as above, it will instruct composer to install 'monolog' in the folder, monolog, inside the directory 'composer install' was called from.
+When defined as above, composer will be instructed to install 'monolog' in the folder, monolog, within the root of the directory 'composer install' was called from.